 Leaving a Godly Mark

 A godly financial legacy extends far beyond money.
-It encompasses the wisdom you’ve gained, the character you’ve developed, and faith you’ve demonstrated through financial trials and blessings.
+It encompasses the wisdom you’ve gained, the character you’ve developed, and the faith you’ve demonstrated through financial trials and blessings.

-Proverbs 13:22 tells us that ‘A good person leaves an inheritance for their children’s children.”
 This inheritance includes financial resources but, more importantly, encompasses the spiritual wealth of godly principles, demonstrated faith, and wisdom about handling money in ways that honor God.

 As you practice active stewardship, you’re creating ripple effects that extend beyond your lifetime.
 Your consistent choices to honor God with your finances today become the foundation upon which future generations build their understanding of stewardship.